oracle/yo/doc/guide/configuration.rst

 ``os``
 ~~~~~~

-(String, Optional) Which operating system to use to create the instance.
+(String, Optional) Select an operating system for the instance.
 This
-field is a combination of a name and a version, separated by a colon.
-For
+configuration has the effect of telling Yo how to select an OCI image.
+Yo will
+select the most recent image with the corresponding OS name and version.

+Images may be either **platform images** or **custom images**.
+Platform images
+are provided by Oracle.
+They don't reside in any OCI compartment -- they are
+simply part of the service.
+Custom images are uploaded by users to a compartment
+within their tenancy.

+All images may specify an operating system name and version as metadata.
+As
+such, there is a need to disambiguate the platform images from custom images.
+The OS configuration may be specified in two ways:

+- ``OS NAME:OS VERSION`` - specifies a **platform image** with the given name
+  and version.
+- ``COMPARTMENT:OS NAME:OS VERSION`` - specifies a **custom image** from a
+  specific compartment, with the given OS name and version.
+Note that the
+  compartment name here must either correspond to your
+  ``instance_compartment_id`` or be one of your ``image_compartment_ids``.
+You
+  cannot name an arbitrary compartment here.

-example, ``Oracle Linux:8``.
-You can list the available operating systems with
+You can use the ``yo os`` command to list all the platform and custom images
-``yo os``.
-Please note that ``os`` is not the only way to specify which image
-your instance boots with.
-The ``yo launch`` command also provides the option
-``--image``, which can override the OS selection with a custom image name.
-However, at this time there is no way to specify a custom image in an instance
-profile.
+available to Yo by their OS name.

 This configuration value is optional: you may specify either ``os`` or ``image``
 (see below).
 You must specify exactly one of these values, otherwise an error